ajd12342/paraspeechcaps/README.md

 ```

 ### 2.2 Detailed Usage
-Please refer to the [dataset](https://github.com/ajd12342/paraspeechcaps/tree/main/dataset) folder for details on how to use it.
+Please refer to the [dataset](https://github.com/ajd12342/paraspeechcaps/tree/main/dataset) folder for more details on how to use it.

 ### TODOS
 - [ ] Release code for our human annotation pipeline